morristech/codeigniter-user-spark/README.md

 * Import the _database schema.sql_ to your database.
 * <del>Copy the libraries to your _application/libraries_ folder.</del>
-* <del>If you want to see the demo login page, <del>merge all the files (including the views and controllers).</del> copy the contents of the demo folder into your application folder.
+* If you want to see the demo login page, <del>merge all the files (including the views and controllers).</del> copy the contents of the demo folder into your application folder.
 * Change your encryption key on your application _config.php_ file and also set up your database connection config properly if you haven't yet.
 * Set up your database.
 This can be done on _database.php_, under config folder.
 * **If you installed the demo**, head to _index.php/login_ and try out your new user auth system.